Effie Achtsioglou: Governmental positions (2016–2019)

 From 5 November 2016 to 9 July 2019, she was the Minister for Labour, Social Insurance and Social Solidarity in the Tsipras II cabinet.
 During her tenure she was, among other things, linked to an expansion of collective bargaining, a rise of the general minimum wage by 11% and by 27% for young people specifically (650 Euros), the abolishment of sub-minimum wage, the lowering of unemployment and of unregistered employment, the creation of OPEKA and new procedures for adoption.

-Greek MP (since 2019)
+Greek MP (2019–2026)

 For the 2019 election she was placed second on the national ballot list of SYRIZA and elected to the Hellenic Parliament.

 In the June 2023 Greek legislative election she was elected as an MP representing the B2 Western Athens Constituency.
 Following the decision of Alexis Tsipras to step down as party leader, she announced on 12 July 2023 that she would run for the office of the President of SYRIZA.
 However, her bid for the SYRIZA leadership was defeated by her rival Stefanos Kasselakis on 24 September 2023.

-In November 2023 she left Syriza with 10 other MPs and on 5 December 2023, she became a member of New Left (Greece) parliamentary group.
+In November 2023 she left Syriza with 10 other MPs and on 5 December 2023, she became a member of New Left parliamentary group.
+She left the New Left, along with six other MPs, on 2 June 2026 after disagreements with party leadership, and subsequently resigned her seat in parliament entirely.
+She was replaced by Yannis Dragasakis, who joined the SYRIZA group.